Double Copy for Celestial Amplitudes: Background

-Let $\Gamma_n$ be the set of trivalent graphs with $n$ external legs and no internal closed loops, corresponding to tree-level amplitudes\footnote{This representation also holds for loop integrands, but we restrict ourselves here to tree-level amplitudes.}.
-Yang-Mills amplitudes can be presented as a sum over these trivalent graphs as

 where, for a particular trivalent graph $\gamma$, the numerators $c_\gamma$ are its color factors, that is, traces of the Lie algebra matrices of the external particles.
 The numerators $n_\gamma$ are the kinematical factors given by polynomials in the momenta $k_j$ and polarizations $\epsilon_j$ of the external particles.
 The denominator $\Pi_\gamma$ is a product of the scalar propagators associated with the graph $\gamma$.
 The color factors $c_\gamma$ are not all independent due to the Lie algebra Jacobi identity.
-For a triple of graphs related by a BCJ move~\cite{Bern:2008qj}, see figure~\ref{BCJ_triple}, the color factors obey
+For a triple of graphs related by a BCJ move~\cite{Bern:2008qj}, the color factors obey $ c_s-c_t+c_u=0$.
+At tree-level we can always find kinematical numerators $n_\gamma$ that obey the same identities as the color factors $ n_s-n_t+n_u=0$.
+These are called color-kinematics dual numerators, or BCJ satisfying numerators~\cite{Bern:2008qj}.
+Substituting the color factors in \eqref{eq:YM_tree} by these numerators we obtain